 Visitors are not expected to assist in the operation of the range and there is no obligation, or expectation that they will be required to undertake any tasks during their first visit.
 On the other hand, both Members and Probationary members are required to help in the running of the club, by, for example helping to set up the targets, sweeping up at the end of practice, helping to carry out minor repairs to target frames and any odd jobs around the club.

 For directions to the club's indoor range, contact the club using the contact details.
 When you first come for a visit, please bring some form of identification with you, preferably with a photograph of yourself on it, such as a driving licence.

 As a visitor you will be loaned a suitable gun, hearing protection and given basic shooting instruction.
 You will be accompanied onto the range by an experienced shooter who will stay with you until we are confident of your abilities.

 Should you decide to join the Club and become a probationary member, you can continue to use club guns at no additional cost.

-If you are interested in membership or want to learn more about our club please contact the club using the link at the bottom of the page.
+If you are interested in membership or want to learn more about our club please contact the club page and complete the details required.